SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/React App Quickstart Guide.md

 ### Step 3: Starting a Frontend Server

-We are going to create a local frontend server that will connect to our CFG AI server.
+We are going to create a local frontend server that will connect to our SEMOSS server.

 Navigate back to your terminal.
 Make sure that you are still in `policy/client`.